caenrigen/vscode-jupytext-sync/README.md

 -   **`Jupytext: Change Cell to default Code`**: Changes the selected notebook cell(s) to the default code type.
 -   **`Jupytext: Change Cell to Raw Code`**: Changes the selected notebook cell(s) to raw format.
 -   **`Jupytext: Toggle Cell between Raw Code and default Code`**: Toggles the selected notebook cell(s) between raw and default code formats.
--   **`Jupytext: Set Recommended Compact Notebook Layout`**: Applies a set of VS Code settings to achieve a more compact notebook UI.
+-   **`Jupytext: Set Suggested Compact Notebook Layout`**: Applies a set of VS Code settings to achieve a more compact notebook UI.

 ## Default Keybindings